-The fund receives collateral for derivative transactions, securities lending transactions and repurchase agreements.
-Derivatives, lent securities and securities sold under repurchase agreements can increase in value.
-In that case, the collateral provided might no longer fully cover the fund's delivery or retransfer claim against the counterparty.
+The sub-fund receives collateral for derivative transactions, securities lending transactions and repurchase agreement transactions.
+Derivatives, securities lent and securities sold under repurchase agreement transactions can increase in value.
+In that case, the collateral provided might no longer fully cover the sub-fund's delivery or retransfer claim against the counterparty.

-The fund can invest cash collateral in blocked cash accounts, in high-quality government bonds or in money market funds with short-term maturity structures.
+The sub-fund can invest cash collateral in blocked cash accounts, in high-quality government bonds or in money market funds with short-term maturity structures.
 However, it is possible for the credit institution holding bank balances to default.
 Government bonds and money market funds can perform negatively.
-When the transaction is ended, the collateral thus invested might no longer be fully available, even though collateral must be returned by the fund in the amount originally granted.
-In that case, the fund can be obligated to top up the collateral to the amount granted, thereby compensating for the loss incurred through the investment.
+When the transaction is ended, the collateral thus invested might no longer be fully available, even though collateral must be returned by the sub-fund in the amount originally granted.
+In that case, the sub-fund can be obligated to top up the collateral to the amount granted, thereby compensating for the loss incurred through the investment.